 IV.D.1.
 Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
 (Core) IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core)

-IV.D.1.a).(1)

-The program must provide instruction in the fundamentals of research design and conduct, and the interpretation and presentation of data.
-(Core)

-IV.D.1.a).(2)

-The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
-(Core)

-IV.D.2.
-Faculty Scholarly Activity

-IV.D.2.a)

-Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core)

-- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education
+(Core) IV.D.1.b).(1) The program must provide instruction in the fundamentals of research design and conduct, and the interpretation and presentation of data.
+(Core) IV.D.1.b).(2) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
+(Core) IV.D.2.
+Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education

-IV.D.2.b)

-The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods:

-Background and Intent: For the purposes of education, metrics of scholarly activity represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the fellows' scholarly approach to patient care.
+IV.D.2. .2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: Background and Intent: For the purposes of education, metrics of scholarly activity represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the fellows' scholarly approach to patient care.
 The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
 The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.

-IV.D.2.b).(1)

-faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)

-peer-reviewed publication.
-(Outcome) IV.D.2.b).(2)
+IV.D.2. b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome) IV.D.2. b).(2) peer-reviewed publication.
+(Outcome) IV.D.3.
+Fello w Scholarly Activity IV.D.3. a) Each fellow must conduct or be substantially involved in a scholarly project related to the subspecialty that is suitable for publication.
+(Core) IV.D.3. a).(1) The results of such projects should be disseminated through a variety of means, including presentation at national or international meetings.
+(Core) IV.D.3. a).(2) Fellows must have a faculty mentor overseeing the project.
+(Core) V. Evaluation